-See the Office of the Registrar site for ASE petition procedure, deadlines and grading policies.
 A departmental signature can be obtained in the MAS office once your adviser has signed the petition form.
 You do not need a signature from the Instructor in charge.
 You will be notified about the status of your petition by the Registrar's Office shortly after the submission deadline.
-Approval email will include the time and place of the exam.
+Approval emails will include the time and place of the exam.
 If you decide not to take the exam after your petition is approved, notify the MAS before the exam takes place.

 ASEs in higher-level subjects may be permitted only during the Fall and Spring final exam periods and require the completion of extensive homework sets in order to demonstrate that you are familiar with the needed material.
-While an ASE for 18.600 is frequently given, ASEs in other subjects are rarely approved.
+Due to COVID-19 upper level subject ASEs are currently suspended.
 To inquire, speak with Barbara Peskin in the MAS office.

-The Mathematics Department offers ASEs for 18.01 and 18.02 without registration to all incoming students.
-All GIR ASE schedules are included in the "freshman packet" sent to you by the Admissions Office and on the The First-Year website.
+All GIR ASE schedules are included in the "first-year packet" sent to you by the Admissions Office and on the The First-Year website.

 For 18.03 and/or 18.06, you must contact Theresa Cummings, firstname.lastname@example.org to register and to obtain the required homework assignment and exam schedule.
 The information becomes available at the beginning of the summer term.

 The 18.01 ASE is divided into two parts.
 Passing the first part completes an entrance requirement for 18.01A.
 Passing both parts earns credit for 18.01.